dimaspandu/pokecat-hunt/README.md

 - Interactive Map built with [Leaflet](https://leafletjs.com/) and React Leaflet
 - Pokecat Spawning handled by the server with random rarity and expiration
 - Real-time Updates powered by Socket.IO
+- Cat Database Service with Go + MongoDB
+- REST API endpoint `/api/cats` to fetch available Pokecats from MongoDB
 - Custom Styling with SCSS
 - Modern Frontend using Vite + React 19
 - TypeScript across both backend and frontend

 ---